Nursing Professor Career Guide

-What Is a Nursing Professor?
+What is a Nursing Professor?

 Professors of Nursing are registered nurses (RNs) with advanced degrees who work to educate the future generation of nurses.
 Their day-to-day consists of teaching and researching at universities.
 They stay up to date with medical practices and teaching techniques to prepare students to be effective in the medical field.